 - Kenshiro of Fist of the North Star fame infamously resembles Mel Gibson's character from The Road Warrior with a bit of Bruce Lee to round him out.

 - In Moldiver, Mad Scientist Doctor Machinegal's robot female minions are all named after (and are designed to resemble) various female movie stars.

-- Doctor Reichwein in Monster bears a strong resemblance to the actor Wilford Brimley.
+- Doctor Reichwein in Monster bears a strong resemblance to American actor Wilford Brimley.
 Oddly, this is actually due to Naoki Urasawa's unrepentant Osamu Tezuka fandom.
-Reichwein was modeled on Brimley because he was the closest Real Life actor to Tezuka's famed "Mr. Mustachio" character.
+Reichwein was modelled on Brimley because he was the closest Real Life actor to Tezuka's famed "Mr. Mustachio" character.
 Still, any AMV Hell clip of the character will include the dance remix of "You know, I have diabeetus..."

 - Yami No Aegis's Zero really looks like Leon from The Professional.
 They're also both assassins, and aside from the hats (Zero wears a baseball hat) they dress identically.

 - The Jesus of Saint Young Men is drawn to look like Johnny Depp.
 The comic occasionally lampshades the similarity - one of his bios says he would want Depp to play him in a movie about his life, and at one point, he distracts a group of Gyaru who are upsetting Buddha by posing at a 'Johnny Depp-like angle' and flirting with them in English.

 - At another point, he tries on a Cosplay of Jack Sparrow, calling it 'fate'.